joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-2.md

 ```

 We use `fetch_optional` here instead of `fetch_one`.
-This returns an `Option<UrlResponse>` — `None` if the slug does not exist, which we convert into a 404.
+This returns an `Option<UrlResponse>`, so `None` if the slug does not exist, which we convert into a 404.

 ### List All URLs